 In February 2015, the FASB issued ASU 2015-02, "Amendments to the Consolidation Analysis."
 ASU 2015-02 makes changes to both the variable interest model and the voting model.
-This guidance becomes effective for companies on January 1, 2016.
+This guidance becomes effective for annual and interim periods beginning after December 15, 2015.
 All reporting entities involved with limited partnerships will have to re-evaluate whether these entities qualify for consolidation and revise documentation accordingly.
 We are currently evaluating the impact adopting the new accounting standard will have on our consolidated financial statements.

 In April 2015, the FASB issued ASU 2015-03, "Simplifying the Presentation of Debt Issuance Costs," ("ASU 2015-03").
 ASU 2015-03 requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
-ASU 2015-03 will be effective for us beginning in the first quarter of 2017.
+ASU 2015-03 will be effective for us retrospectively beginning in the first quarter of 2016.
 We expect this new guidance will reduce total assets and total mortgage and unsecured indebtedness on our Consolidated Balance Sheet for amounts classified as deferred costs specific to debt issuance costs.
-We do not expect this guidance to have any other effect on our consolidated financial statements.
+We do not expect this guidance to have any other effect on our consolidated financial statements